 Delaware General Health District

 Delaware, OH 43015

-- A valid temporary food service license must be presented to the Calendar Coordinator or Director of Conference Services prior to the scheduled food event.
+- A valid temporary food service license must be presented to the Campus Reservations Coordinator prior to the scheduled food event.
 If there is not a valid license the event will be cancelled.